ethan-gustafson/One_Piece/README.md

 The CLI includes the anime's characters, devil fruits information, haki description, episode count and where to watch the show!

 ## Development
 This CLI was finished in December 2019.
-I will update it monthly to keep it functional.
 <!-- After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org). -->